stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

   Suddenly my spade struck something softer than earth.
 I shuddered, and made a motion as if to climb out of the hole, which was now as deep as my neck.
 Then courage returned, and I scraped away more dirt in the light of the electric torch I had provided.
-The surface I uncovered was fishy and glassy&mdash;a kind of semi-putrid congealed jelly with suggestions of translucency.
+The surface I uncovered was fishy and glassy--a kind of semi-putrid congealed jelly with suggestions of translucency.
 I scraped further, and saw that it had form.
 There was a rift where a part of the substance was folded over.
 The exposed area was huge and roughly cylindrical; like a mammoth soft blue-white stovepipe doubled in two, its largest part some two feet in diameter.